-As detailed in the Commission's mandate, and considering the many stages of a pipeline's lifecycle, the protection of public safety is top priority.
+As detailed in the Commission's mandate, and considering the many stages of a pipeline's lifecycle, the protection of public safety and the environment is top priority.
 Permit holders are required to report to the Commission before, during and upon completion of their oil and gas activities.
-The framework under which pipelines are operated includes such initiatives as the pipeline Integrity Management Program (IMP), designed to help prevent spills.
+The framework under which pipelines are operated includes such initiatives as the pipeline Integrity Management Program (IMP), designed to help prevent spills and more so to maintain pipeline integrity, which in turn prevents unintended releases.
 IMPs are described on page 8.

+OIL AND GAS ACTIVITY STAGES

-LAND SURVEY.
+- 1 LAND SURVEY.

 Land and airspace are measured to establish property boundaries, topography, and land features, and to develop surface maps.

-PIPELINE PLAN.
+- PIPELINE PLAN.

 A preliminary pipeline plan is prepared, utilizing survey data to propose a safe, informed and responsible pipeline route.

-CONSULTATION AND NOTIFICATION.
+- 3 CONSULTATION AND NOTIFICATION.

 Stakeholder engagement begins; the Commission is accountable for ensuring consultation is appropriate and adequate.

-SITE ASSESSMENT.
+- SITE ASSESSMENT.

 The pipeline route is determined, taking into account such matters as soil handling and conservation, aquifer protection, archaeological sites, and eventual site restoration considerations.